 Mr. Lockyer was appointed a Non-Executive Director of the Company in March 2013.
 He is a Mining Engineer and Metallurgist with more than 40 years' experience in the mining industry, with an emphasis on gold and nickel, in both underground and open pit mining operations.
 Mr. Lockyer was employed by WMC Resources for 20 years reaching the position of General Manager of Western Australia responsible for that company's gold and nickel divisions.

 Mr. Lockyer is a member of the Risk and Audit, Disclosure and Remuneration and Nomination Committees.

-Other current directorships: Swick Mining Services Limited GR Engineering Services Limited appointed February 2008 appointed December 2016
+Other current directorships:

+GR Engineering Services Limited appointed December 2016